antsup-linux/.github/profile/README.md

-## Antsup Linux
+## Humboldt Linux
-This is a small Linux Distribution made using Busybox and Musl
+This is a linux distribution made over MUSL and BUSYBOX
+## Etimology
+The name "Humboldt Linux" is inspired by the Humboldt Penguin, a species of penguin native to the coastal regions of Peru and Chile.
+Known for its adaptability and resilience in harsh environments, the Humboldt Penguin represents the key qualities of this distribution: efficiency, stability, and performance.